 The farm cultivates a little less than an acre of land and although not certified Organic, use methods nearly identical, applying certified Organic fertilizers, composts, and amendments.
 The site is sloping and very wet from late fall to late spring which has led them to grow in 75 foot permanent raised beds and rely on the smaller BCS walking tractor for bed preparation.
 They also use tarps for preserving clean beds and the broad fork for working the soil deeply and have been moving towards more use of the power harrow in place of rototilling and annual applications of compost, finding success in minimal tillage methods popularized in part by J.M.
 Fortier in Montreal, Canada.
 Sam and Denise also lease a half acre of flat land with 200 foot beds, where they use a small four wheel tractor for bed prep and grow potatoes, onions, and winter squash.
 They also have a small orchard of fruit trees and berries, as well as a perennial asparagus patch.

 Sweet Water grows produce and flowers for the Grants Pass Growers Market, as well as a few local restaurants and stores.
-They aim to continue delivering an exceptional product to our community and are looking forward to teaching a single intern, possibly a couple, all of the steps necessary to achieving this.
+They aim to continue delivering an exceptional product to the community and are looking forward to teaching a single intern, possibly a couple, all of the steps necessary to achieving this.

 Expectations and Training Schedule